kevingil/go-blog/README.md

-# Minimalist Go Blog
+# Personal Blog

-Yet another personal blog writtein in GO.

-With HTMX templates and animations.

-MySQL db and Go backend bundled with Docker.
+>Minimalist Go blog with mysql and htmx

 ## Setup